We all know that vegetables should constitute a large portion of our diet. A small side salad at dinner is just not going to cut it.

 In the United States, more than 70% of the food stocked on the shelves of supermarkets directly or indirectly contain genetically modified (GM) ingredients.
 There are eight GM food crops on the market.
 The five major varieties are soy, corn, canola, cotton, and sugar beets.
 These five all have bacterial genes inserted, which allow the …

 It is in our best interests to employ sustainable agriculture that is healthy for us and the planet.
 Buying local from the farmers market and eating seasonally is one step towards knowing where our food comes from and not spending a lot of fossil fuels to get it to our door.

-Unfortunately with modern agricultural processes we are creating damage to our environment.
+Unfortunately, with modern agricultural processes we are creating damage to our environment.
 We are not looking at the consequences on a large scale.
 One third of our fossil fuels goes towards animal production.
 John Robbins in the Food Revolution tells us that half of our water goes to animal production.
 Runoff from animal waste and pesticide use is polluting the groundwater in some communities.
-Even air pollution can be a problem with lung irritation and disrupting the ozone layer.
+Even air pollution can be a problem with lung irritation and disruption to the ozone layer.

-Furthermore, 70 percent of grain are raised for animals on feedlots.
+Furthermore, 70 percent of grain is grown for animals on feedlots.
 Animals like cows do not naturally eat grains.
-Something to consider if you are a meat eater is looking for grass fed, pasture raised animals.
-It is critical their their health and yours.
-Pasture raised animals are much healthier and are higher in Omega-3’s which we need in our heavy omega-6 laden diet.
+Something to consider if you are a meat eater is looking for grass-fed, pasture-raised animals.
+It is critical to their health and yours.
+Pasture-raised animals are much healthier and are higher in omega-3’s which we need in our heavy omega-6 laden diet.

 Animal production also contributes to greenhouse gas and climate change by an estimated 18 percent.
-In all fairness, conventional farming methods for animal and plant production have impacts, like soy and palm oils deforestation in the rainforest.
-Conventional farming practices are polluting with pesticides, and depleting the soil with monoculture farming.
+In all fairness, conventional farming methods for animal and plant production have impacts, like soy and palm oil’s deforestation in the rainforest.
+Conventional farming practices are polluting the earth with pesticides and depleting the soil with monoculture farming.